dcunited001/dcunited001.github.io/_drafts/2016-06-05-im-not-religious-im-spiritual-3-my-own-beliefs.md

 potential is precisely when we have a minimal understanding of the world, preventing us from best planning how to invest that potential.

-> "Every man is born as many men and dies as a single one." -
-> Heidegger

-this is the exact time when we

 ### Timelessness

 I find it an invaluable tool to simulate ancient models of thought.
 It